shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/visibility-profile-service.md

 }
 ```

-### Add a visibility profile - hide inventory data from all buyers except member 9
+### Add a visibility profile - Hide inventory data from all buyers except member 9

-In this example, the POST request creates a visibility profile that prevents all Xandr platform members and external bidders except member 9 from seeing publisher, placement, age, gender, category, and URL information in your bid requests.
+In this example, the `POST` request creates a visibility profile that prevents all Xandr platform members and external bidders except member 9 from seeing publisher, placement, age, gender, category, and URL information in your bid requests.

 ```
 $ cat visibility_profile